diataxis/local-TTS/README.md

 ```
 You still have to install mini conda before running it.

-Make sure Make sure to change the following line in the file to the path where Conda is installed on your machine.
+Make sure to change the following line in the file to the path where Conda is installed on your machine.
 ```bash
 set "CONDA_PATH=[CONDA_PATH]"
 ```